Music

 -

-Sticks and Wind.As a child, Remi was taught drums by Victor Feldman, Michael Silva and Phil Seamen, plus snips and tips from Art Blakey’s lips.
+Sticks and Wind.As a child in London’s 60s/70s jazz scene, Remi was taught drums by whoever was around: Victor Feldman, Michael Silva and Phil Seamen mostly, plus snips and tips from Art Blakey’s lips and more.

-Vibraphone’s a new self-taught thing.
-Remi dabbled with marimba in the early 80s, recording with the likes of Mad Professor, Johnny Clarke and Barry Isaac and supporting such names as Joseph Hill’s Culture and Freddie McGreggor live.
+20 years later Remi taught himself to play those same cycles from memory, on marimba.
+That led to recording with the likes of Mad Professor, Johnny Clarke and Barry Isaac and supporting such names as Joseph Hill’s Culture and Freddie McGreggor live through the 80s and 90s.

 Windwise, melodica is a new self-taught avenue too.
 His main wind influences from early childhood: Charlie Parker and John Coltrane.
 Late teens led to Augustus Pablo.

-Now Remi puts it all together with his own unique sound, matured for 50 years like a fine rum.
-Savour the flavour.
+Now Remi puts it all together with his own unique sound, matured for 50 years like a decent rum.

 -

-Not only is Max Ayinde a super-talented multi-instrumentalist and composer, he is also an ace sound engineer and recording studio technician with a fine ear for the elements and facets of sound.
+Not only is Max Ayinde a super-talented multi-instrumentalist and composer, he is also a first class sound engineer and recording studio technician with a fine ear for the elements and facets of sound.
 He really understands the sound that we’re aiming for and can deliver it.

 -